How to Make Friends in London

 3. Cultural excursions

 London is packed with culture – so there’s never a dull moment.
 Visit an art gallery, go on a walking tour, or explore one of London’s free museums.
-Just by putting yourself out there, you don’t know who you may meet and get chatting to along the way.
-From these chance encounters, try staying in touch to go on more similar trips out and ultimately build a friendship from there.
-Lots of people are often in the same position as you and are looking to make friends too so don’t be scared to take the leap.
+Just by putting yourself out there, you don’t know who you may meet and get chatting with along the way.

 4. Try out a new hobby